Sanrax/flashcart-guides/docs/cart-guides/r4igold_cc_wood.md

 !!! info

     The R4iGold.cc Wood cart is a clone of the Amaze3DS which itself is a clone of the R4iTT.
-This cart is not compatible with the Amaze3DS version of BL2CK, however it's stock kernel still has a good game compatibility.
+This cart is not compatible with the Amaze3DS version of BL2CK, however it's stock kernel still has decent game compatibility.

 ### Setup Guide: